baethon/phln/docs/internals.md

 Function should be defined in it's own file.
 In fact this file stores definition of two functions:

-1. *main* function (the one which is exprted) - a simple wrapper for curried version of *𝑓 function*
+1. *main function* (the one which is exprted) - a simple wrapper for curried version of *𝑓 function*
 2. *𝑓 function* - holds the main logic and typehinting of the function.

-This structure is maintened only for *𝑓 functions* with arity > 1.
+This structure is maintened only for *𝑓 function* with arity > 1.

 For example, definition of `sum()` could look like this: